 Leading from this, there are increasing examples where performance metrics are set as employee goals.
 Failure to achieve these targets may even result in disciplinary action.
 Performance metrics are seldom a hard indicator of employee performance; however, they can be used to gain an insight into areas of improvement for each employee.
 As well as aiding employee development, they can also help managers to understand where their employees’ talents lie.

 Jobs are increasingly hard to measure.
 In many roles, there are often no clear indicators of what constitutes “performance.”
 While it is tempting to measure the amount of work completed by an employee in a given timescale, this might not give an accurate picture of an employee’s output.
 In jobs where accuracy is important, mistakes can reduce productivity by creating extra work.
 Those with a reduced output but a high level of quality may actually be the most productive employees.
 The ability to prioritize is also a valuable attribute that should be taken into consideration.
 An organized approach to work results in greater efficiency over time.

-When applying employee performance metrics, flexibility is key.
+Maintaining flexibility with employee performance metrics is critical to maintaining employee motivation.
 The application of rigid productivity requirements risks invoking the observer’s paradox.
 If employees feel as if they are under scrutiny, they may forsake good working practices to meet these criteria.
 If the system appears punitive, this can also undermine motivation, leading to absenteeism and increased staff turnover.